RaymondNwambuonwo/Code-Differently-Front-End-Track/JS/js-basics-drill.md

 - Create an HTML file called `index.html`

+    - HTML document must have the correct global structure.

 - Create a JavaScript file for each exercise below.

 - Push up your changes to the remote repository